-On the same carbon, if we attach a chloro group (electron-withdrawing group through negative inductive effect) we will get a compound as 1-Chloro butanol.
+On the same carbon, if we attach a chloro group (electron-withdrawing group through negative inductive effect), we will get a compound as 1-Chloro butanol.

-Similarly, if we look at butanoic acid, the C=O bond makes, the same carbon more electropositive and that is why the carboxylic acid compounds are stronger acids as compared to the corresponding alcohol.
+Similarly, if we look at butanoic acid, the C=O bond makes, the same carbon more electropositive, and that is why the carboxylic acid compounds are stronger acids as compared to the corresponding alcohol.

-The pH of butanoic acid is close to 4, thus it is much stronger than the corresponding alcohol because of the electron-withdrawing group present on the same carbon.
+The pH of butanoic acid is close to 4; thus, it is much stronger than the corresponding alcohol because of the electron-withdrawing group present on the same carbon.

-Why alcohol cannot be regarded as a base?
+Why can alcohol not be regarded as a base?

 This is one of the trickiest questions in the pursuit of the end answer.
 This is because the nature of the compound looks very similar to the strong metal bases or alkalis such as Sodium Hydroxide (NaOH), Potassium Hydroxide (KOH).